inmem/FriendlyCSharp.Databases/README.md

 >**SearchPrev**

-The method finds the specified key or the next lower and returns the key value pair or null.
+The method finds the specified key or the previous and returns the key value pair or null.

 ```cs
 public virtual bool?
 BtnSearchPrev(ref TKey key, out TValue value)